 Waiting period

 Once you have made up your mind to file for divorce, and so has your partner, then you will be given 90 days to wait right after you file for divorce.
 In these 90 days, couples are given some time to rethink their decisions.
 It is said that most of the couples reconcile in this 90-day waiting period.
-Get more insight into lehi Utah divorce laws to save your relationship by checking out sources like https://edmentum.net/.
+Get more insight into lehi Utah divorce laws to save your relationship by checking out sources like edmentum.net.

 Residency requirement